Knuckl3h3ad/faq-accordian-challenge/README.md

 # JT - FAQ Accordian

-This is a solution to the [Intro component with sign-up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This is a solution to the [FAQ Accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).

 ## Overview